-A tram can take you to the East Section when you’re ready where you’ll find a few more of my personal favorite attractions like:
+A tram can take you to the East Section when you’re ready where you’ll find a few more of my personal favorite thrill rides like:

 - Dragon’s Revenge – Fun, but not as wild as Master Blaster.
 Again, I just love the theming and special effects.